kubernetes-retired/kubernetes-anywhere/README.md

 >>**Important** For the Kubernetes integration to function properly, it is crictical that you pass the `--rewrite-inspect` flag when launching the Weave Docker API Proxy.

-Finally, expose the host network and then add a DNS record for it:
+Finally, expose the overlay network to the host and add a DNS record for it in `weave.local` zone:

 ```Shell
 weave expose -h "$(hostname).weave.local"